AUP Giving Day begins November 21!

 • “The Vanishing Black Children of Paris.”
 Symposium on Comparative Early Modern Legal History, Law and the French Atlantic, Newberry Library, 5 October 2012.

-• “Revisiting the Free Soil Principle.”
-Public lecture on 21 Sept.
-2012 at Uppsala University (Sweden) in the context at university seminar on Colonial Courts in the Atlantic and Indian Ocean 17th-19th Centuries, organized by Fredrik Thomasson.
+• “Revisiting the Free Soil Principle,” talk on 21 Sept.
+2012 at Uppsala University (Sweden), in Faculty Seminar on Colonial Courts in the Atlantic and Indian Ocean 17th-19th Centuries, organized by Fredrik Thomasson.

 • “Marrons de la Guyane Française: la loi et la violence 1830-1870.”
 Annual meeting of the Caribbean Studies Association, Port-au-Prince, Haiti, 6 June 2016.